mjacobus/mjacobus.github.io/_posts/2013-11-04-banco-do-brasil-no-ubuntu-13.4-no-firefox.md

 ---
 layout: post
-title: Banco do Brasil no Ubuntu 13.4 no firefox
+title: Banco do Brasil no Ubuntu 13.4 no Firefox
 tags: [Linux]
 ---